sentrychris/psmonitor/README.md

 - **Real-Time Monitoring**: Transmits live system and network statistics.
 - **System Statistics**: Provides CPU, memory, and disk usage, uptime, and top processes.
 - **Network Statistics**: Monitors data sent and received on network interfaces.
-- **Websocket Server**: Includes a [tornado](https://www.tornadoweb.org/en/stable/) server for remote monitoring (built-in and standalone).
+- **Websocket Server**: For remote monitoring on your local network or through port forwarding.

-## Desktop application
+## GUI Application

 The desktop application is built with [Tkinter](https://docs.python.org/3/library/tkinter.html), Python's binding to the Tk GUI toolkit, it consists of:

 - **Core logic**: The collection of modules, scripts and binaries that are used to provide the functionality.
-- **The server**: Used by the app to receive data to display, but can also be run as its own standalone service.
+- **The server**: Used by the app to receive data to display, but can also be run as its own headless service.

-## Server
+## Headless Server

 The server manages the execution of the monitoring scripts, using multiple threads managed through an executor to retrieve data asynchronously and mitigate blocking operations from calls to read system data.

 The server is built with [tornado](#), a scalable, non-blocking web server designed to handle a large number of concurrent connections.
 It's non-blocking nature makes it ideal for building real-time services.

-While the server is included in the desktop application, a [standalone version](https://github.com/sentrychris/psmonitor/releases/download/v1.4.0.1551/psmonitor-standalone-server-no-gui.exe) is provided for people who want to build their own clients, or for people who want to port-forward and setup remote monitoring.
+While the server is embedded in the desktop GUI application, a [headless version](https://github.com/sentrychris/psmonitor/releases/download/v1.4.0.1551/psmonitor-standalone-server-no-gui.exe) is provided for people who want to build their own clients, or for people who want to port-forward and setup remote monitoring.

 ### HTTP